gu-fan/simpleterm.vim/README.rst

 change or use it::

     g:simpleterm.row = 7                    row height for new terminal
-                                            will be kept after resize

     g:simpleterm.pos = 'below'              row position for new terminal

     g:simpleterm.bufs                       all the termial of simpleterm
     g:simpleterm.buf                        current main terminal
     g:simpleterm.bg                         current bg terminal

-    set shell=/bin/zsh                      " set other shell if needed " should be set after plugin loaded